spaship/spaship/packages/cli/README.md

   $ spaship init

 OPTIONS
-  -n, --name=name  name to print
+  -n, --name=name  [default: asdf] the name of your app -p, --path=path  the URL path
+  -s, --single     route all non-asset requests to index.html

 DESCRIPTION
-  This command will ask you a few questions and generate a spaship.yaml config file for you.
+  Without arguments, init will ask you a few questions and generate a spaship.yaml config file.
+The answers can also be passed in as CLI options.
 ```

 _See code: [src/commands/init.js](https://github.com/spaship/cli/blob/v0.0.0/src/commands/init.js)_